kinzazahra/Garden-Themed-Calculator/README.md

 Garden Calculator – Nature-Inspired Math
 A refreshing, garden-themed web application that brings a touch of nature to your daily calculations.
 This interactive tool combines essential mathematical functionality with a vibrant, eco-friendly aesthetic, featuring blooming animations and a serene user interface.

-Built with growth and logic by Kinza Zahra 🌿🌻

 Features
 Nature-Inspired UI: